221024-Java-React/t3-p3-bank-app/README.md

 ### To start the Vite Project

-Install dependencies with `npm i`
+-Install dependencies with `npm i` and `npm install --save @types/styled-components` for type-safe styled components.
-Start the application with `npm run dev`
+-Start the application with `npm start`

 ### Developer Workflow